Lock screen overview (Windows Runtime apps)

 - Badge and Tile Text: Your app can show both a badge and a detailed status on the lock screen.

-Both options provide that toast notifications for your app will appear on the lock screen if toast is enabled for this user.
+Selecting either option provides that toast notifications for your app will appear on the lock screen if toast is enabled for this user.

 This icon must meet these requirements:

 - Size: 24x24 pixels (for the 100% scale image)

 - Type: .png